Brian-S-Poon/video-streaming-service-management-system/README.md

 A normalized relational database for a video streaming service provider.

 ## Inspiration
-This RDBMS (Relational Database Management System) was inspired by my desire to manage a customer database for Netflix.
+This RDBMS (Relational Database Management System) was inspired by an interest to build and manage a customer database for Netflix.

 ## How I designed it
 I designed and structured a Entity-relationship model using Lucidchart.